stevenfojas670/Personal-Site/README.md

 # 🌐 Personal Portfolio Website

-Welcome to my personal site, built with modern frontend tools and designed for performance, aesthetics, and responsiveness.
+Welcome to my personal site, built with modern frontend tools and designed for both desktop and mobile devices.

 ## 🚀 Tech Stack